redhat-cop/infra.aap_configuration/roles/tower_inventories/README.md

-# Work In Progress
-# ansible_tower_genie_inventories
+# tower_inventories
-An Ansible role to create inventories and inventory sources.
+An Ansible role to create inventories.

 ## Variables